Become a Coach

 Becoming a Coach or Run Leader

 Wanting to get involved with, have time for and contribute towards the Coach/Run Leader setup of Blyth Running Club?
-Details are available on the England Athletics web site.
+Details are available on the England Athletics web site (select the appropriate link).
 The existing coaches and run leaders can also provide you with information.
 After completing a coaching course you will be issued with a licence valid for 3 years and the club responsibilities and commitments that accompany it.

 Basic Job Description